ORESoftware/observable-persistent-queue/README.md

 * <b>Queue</b> => standard FIFO queue, in this case, lines in a text file, separated by newline chars; however, you can create priority requests and pull items off the queue in any order you wish based on custom searches/queries.

+# Disclaimer

+This library is in beta; not all features mentioned are working as described.
+Because the lock/unlock cycle takes about 3 ms, and other code needs to execute as well, the queue will grow unboundedly if items are added to the queue faster than every 25 ms. Unfortunately adding more readers in different processes probably will not help drain the queue, because locking/unlocking is still a bottleneck, and the more lock/unlock requestors the slower it is for everyone to read from the queue.
+This library will delay adding new items to the queue if the number of requests waiting for a lock is greater than a certain number.

 # Design

 This library uses live-mutex for locking to control read/write access to the queue and prevent corruption.
-This is slower but more robust than file locking (with the NPM lockfile library or similar).
+This is slower but much more robust than file locking (with the NPM lockfile library or similar).
+As stated, this library uses RxJS, specifically RxJS5.

 # Installation